 Bacteria Pathogens in Plants

-Some bacteria are nonpathogenic to plants while others called plant pathogenic bacteria cause diseases in susceptible plant hosts.
+Some bacteria are nonpathogenic to plants, while others, called plant pathogenic bacteria, cause diseases in susceptible plant hosts.
 These plant pathogenic bacteria derive nutrients from living and nonliving plant tissue.
-They infect the host typically in low numbers by entering the plant through natural opening such as stomata or by entering through areas where the plant has been injured in some way.
+They infect the host typically in low numbers by entering the plant through natural openings, such as stomata, or by entering through areas where the plant has been injured in some way.
 Once they have colonized the host, plant pathogenic bacteria multiply profusely in living plant tissues.
-They cause many kinds of symptoms like galls, wilts, leaf spots, blights, soft rots, and cankers to name a few.
+They cause many kinds of symptoms like galls, wilts, leaf spots, blights, soft rots, and cankers, to name a few.
 Bacteria can be spread from plant to plant by rain, insects, or humans.

 Phytoplasmas and spiroplasmas are obligate parasites usually found in water that invade the food carrying phloem in vascular plants.
 They are like bacteria in the way they reproduce, but they lack cell walls.
 Some symptoms caused by these microorganisms are fruit deformities, stunted growth, yellowing of leaves, rolled foliage, and even dieback or death of the plant.